eclipse/xtext/Builds.md

    * Replace all occurrences of `job/master` according to the release branch name.
    * `releng/org.eclipse.xtend.tycho.parent/pom.xml`: Set `xtend-maven-plugin-version` property to the used Xtend compiler version.
    * `releng/org.eclipse.xtend.maven.parent/pom.xml`: Set property `branch_url_segment` to branch name
+1. Switch back to xtext-umbrella
+   * `./gitAll commit -a -m "[release] version 2.15.0"`
-11. Once all previous builds are successful, trigger the ['xtext-release' build job](https://ci.eclipse.org/xtext/job/xtext-release/) with the release version and branch name as parameters.
+1. Once all previous builds are successful, trigger the ['xtext-release' build job](https://ci.eclipse.org/xtext/job/xtext-release/) with the release version and branch name as parameters.
-12. Create release tags on all repositories.
-Name `v<version>` and commit message `release v<version>`.
+1. Create release tags on all repositories.
+Name `$TAGNAME` and commit message `release $TAGNAME`.
-   * `./gitAll -a v<version> -m "release v<version>"`
    * `./gitAll -a $TAGNAME -m "release $TAGNAME"`
+   * `./gitAll push origin $TAGNAME`
-13. Promote staged release on [oss.sonatype.org](https://oss.sonatype.org).
+1. Promote staged release on [oss.sonatype.org](https://oss.sonatype.org).
 Can only be done by Xtext release engineer (@kthoms, @spoenemann, @dhuebner)
    * Log in with user 'xtext.team'.
    * Select _Staging Repositories_
    * Search for _orgeclipsextext-NNNN_ and _orgeclipsextend-NNNN_ with status _open_